Back to all articles

 What to do if the bill looks incorrect

-- Do not pay the disputed amount yet.
+Do not pay the disputed amount yet.
+Paying first can make a genuine error harder to unwind later.

-- Gather your evidence: DD-214, service-connection letter, previous VA explanations of benefits, or income documents.
+Gather your evidence.
+Your DD-214, service-connection letter, previous VA explanations of benefits, or income documentation all support your case depending on what part of the bill you are disputing.

-- Contact the VA billing office in writing (use the address or portal on the bill).
-Explain the specific line item that is wrong and attach your supporting documents.
+Contact the VA billing office in writing.
+Use the address or portal listed on the bill itself, explain the specific line item that is wrong, and attach your supporting documents rather than describing the problem in general terms.

-- Request a formal review or waiver if the bill is accurate but you cannot afford it.
+Request a formal review or waiver if the bill is accurate but you cannot afford it.
+This is a separate track from disputing an error, and it applies even when the charge itself is correct.

-- Follow up every 30 days if you do not receive a response.
-The VA must acknowledge your dispute.
+Follow up roughly every 30 days if you do not hear back.
+The VA is required to acknowledge your dispute, and a documented follow-up schedule keeps the account from stalling in silence.

-Many errors are corrected once the VA reviews the documentation.
-If the bill is for a service-connected condition, it is often waived entirely.
+Many errors get corrected once the VA reviews the documentation, and a bill tied to a service-connected condition is often waived entirely once that connection is confirmed.

 Ready to take action?